Twelve-week workshop with five guest instructors

 Advanced Travel Writing

-Amanda Castleman with Frank Bures, Candace Dempsey, Chelsea Lin, Anna Melville-James, Thomas Swick and Jim Thomsen
+Amanda Castleman with Candace Dempsey, Chelsea Lin, Stephanie Oswald, Edward Readicker-Henderson and Thomas Swick

 Take your prose to the next level, honing your voice and perspective.
-Bring a conference panel's worth of teaching talent to your computer ??? any time, anywhere.
-Each week, students receive direct feedback from one of seven instructors, ranging from a New York Times contributor to one of London's leading travel journalists.
+Bring a conference panel's worth of teaching talent to your computer -- any time, anywhere.
+Each week, students receive direct feedback from one of six instructors, ranging from a CNN producer to a contributing editor at Islands and National Geographic Traveler.

-J-school alumna Chelsea Lin has spent the last five years giving recommendations on where to eat, drink, shop, and play around San Francisco and Seattle???professionally via channels like City search, Seattle Weekly, and now, MSN Local???and independently to her network of friends (and really, anyone who will listen). ??
+J-school alumna Chelsea Lin has spent the last seven years giving recommendations on where to eat, drink, shop, and play around San Francisco and Seattle: professionally via channels like Seattle Weekly

 Explore imagery and epiphanies apt to an area.
 Sharpen your eye for timely angles and compelling quests.
 Push your plot arcs further and master the interweaving of action, analysis and reflection.

-But awards and publications are just icing on the cake: wherever you start from, this online workshop will help you kick things up a few notches via detailed critiques.
+But awards and publications are just icing on the cake: wherever you start from, this online workshop will help you kick things up a few notches via detailed, weekly critiques.

 Not sure if the master class is for you?
 Take our quiz to find out.